curiotiks/gdf20_team8_learning/README.md

 # untitled
 We're creating a learning game.
 It's about staying healthy!
+I just have to make a change.